This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Historically, the processions were a form of Catholic education to explain the story of Jesus’ death and resurrection, along with a chance to repent by walking in the processions.
 Today, many of the alfombras are still created from feathers and flowers, such as those of the Maya, though others are made from dyed sawdust or sand.

-While the processions occur throughout Lent and in towns all over Guatemala, the biggest and most renowned are held in Antigua.
-Although I had witnessed a procession in Chichicastenango on my very first day in the country, I was still caught off-guard when I went out to view the Palm Sunday processional in Antigua.
-This colonial city is host to the biggest and most renowned processions and Palm Sunday is one of the largest of the week.
+I had actually witnessed a procession in Chichicastenango on my very first day in the country, but I was still caught off-guard when I went out to view the Palm Sunday processional in Antigua.
+This colonial city is host to the biggest and most renowned processions and Palm Sunday is one of the most important dates.

 Thursday night, the party begins.